 What Is A Rat Tail Cactus?

-In its native, southern Mexico and Central America, it is often found clambering over rocks or into trees.
+In its native, southern Mexico and Central America, the rat tail cactus is often found clambering over rocks or into trees.

 As of 2018, according to inaturalist.org, the increasing destruction of cloud forests in the Mexican states of Hidalgo, Puebla and Veracruz list the Aporocactus flabelliform as “near threatened.”